Here are my favourite hotels and luxury resorts in Ubud, because a fancy trip to Bali's cultural capital should be on every itinerary.

 Want more Ubud inspo?
 Check out these guides, too:

-- The best restaurants in Ubud for dinner and cocktails
+- The best restaurants in Ubud for dinner

-- Ubud spas for the ultimate relaxation
+- Ubud spas for jungle relaxation

 Where To Stay In Ubud: Editor’s Picks